mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/WebStart/index.md

     You can use this ...

 *  **phpLiteAdmin**
     phpLiteAdmin is a web-based SQLite database admin tool written in PHP with support for SQLite3 and SQLite2.
-You can find more information about phpLiteAdmin [here](https://www.joomla.org){:target="_blank"}
+You can find more information about phpLiteAdmin [here](https://www.joomla.org){:target="_blank"}.

 *  **APC**
     The Alternative PHP Cache (APC) is a free and open opcode cache for PHP.
-You can learn more about APC [here](http://php.net/manual/en/book.apc.php){:target="_blank"}
+You can learn more about APC [here](http://php.net/manual/en/book.apc.php){:target="_blank"}.

 *  **eAccelerator**
-    You can also use this ...[eaccelerator](http://eaccelerator.net){:target="_blank"}
+    eAccelerator is a free open-source PHP accelerator & optimizer.
+You can learn more about eaccelerator [here](http://eaccelerator.net){:target="_blank"}.

 *  **xCache**
     You can also use this ...[xcache](https://xcache.lighttpd.net){:target="_blank"}